 Long-term Care Quality

-To go along with its strong overall grade, we gave this facility a grade of A for our long-term care rating.
-Facilities that receive this kind of grade in long-term care typically provide consistent around the clock care to ensure patients are kept in good health.
-In addition to considering the volume of care provided by aids and other staff, we also looked at the number of residents vaccinated against pneumonia.
-This facility administered the vaccine to 87.386215 percent of its residents.
-This is a few points less than we were hoping for.
-Although its vaccination rate was a bit lower than we hoped for, we were pleased to find facility was able to limit hospitalizations.
-It had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low number.
+We also found that this facility excelled in our long-term care rating.
+We awarded them an impressive grade of A+ in this category.
+Nursing homes that receive this type of score in long-term care typically provide consistent 24/7 care to ensure residents are kept in good health.
+On top of considering the quantity of care provided by aids and other staff, we analyzed the percentage of residents vaccinated against pneumonia.
+This facility provided the vaccine to 93.67263 percent of its residents.
+This is somewhat below what we anticipated but still a decent figure.
+Lastly, this facility was able to limit hospitalizations.
+Indeed, it had only 0.01 hospitalizations per 1,000 long-term resident days, which is a remarkably low number.

 Nurse Quality